bthate/botlib/docs/index.rst

 CONTACT
 =======

-contact me on IRC/freenode/#dunkbots or email me at bthate@dds.nl
+you can contact me on IRC/freenode/#dunkbots or email me at bthate@dds.nl

 | Bart Thate (bthate@dds.nl, thatebart@gmail.com)
 | botfather on #dunkbots irc.freenode.net